 Your robot isn’t climbing the walls

-If your robot seems to be sticking to the bottom of the pool rather than climbing up the sides like it should, it could be that there is the beginning of algae which is making the walls of the pool slippery.
+If your robot seems to be sticking to the bottom of the pool rather than climbing up the sides as it should, it could be that there is the beginning of algae which is making the walls of the pool slippery.
 If you can already see algae, this will need to be treated before your robot can do its job.
-Also take the opportunity to check the brushes on your robot to make sure they’re not worn out or obstructed.
+Also, take the opportunity to check the brushes on your robot to make sure they’re not worn out or obstructed.